 In summary, it’s important to remember that oil canning is purely an aesthetic issue and does not impact the structural integrity or life expectancy of a metal roof project.
 Always be sure to have this conversation with builders, installers or manufacturers before construction or installation proceeds and causes unexpected surprises after installation.
 The bottom line is it’s purely a visual effect, and does not impact the metal’s structural integrity, or its waterproofing capability.

-Our Standing Seam Roofing panels feature a textured look – called “Crinkle.”
+One option for our standing seam foofing panels feature a textured look – called “Crinkle.”

 This gives it depth and a flatter finish, which helps disguise the potential for Oil Canning visibililty.